idonahue/hugo-ianthedesigner/README.md

 ## Deployment
 Site is hosted on Netlify.com.
-Commit changes to `Production` branch and Netlify will fetch the changes and automatically build the site to https://ianthedesigner.com .
+Commit changes to `master` branch and Netlify will fetch the changes and automatically build the site to https://ianthedesigner.com .
 No need for complex deployment.
 It is automatic.

 ## LiveReload